thewca/wca-documents/edudoc/delegate-crash-course/delegate_crash_course.md

 ## Acquiring competition equipment

-_(updated on February 23, 2020)_
+_(updated on September 11, 2023)_

 The WCA has negotiated discounted prices for competition equipment from Speed Stacks.
+All delegates (including Trainee Delegates) as well as [WCA-recognized Regional Organizations](https://www.worldcubeassociation.org/organizations), are permitted to place and receive equipment orders.
 Here is the current price list:

-- Tournament Display (includes cord and adapter): $81.31
+- Tournament Display (includes stand, cord, and AC adapter): $90.00
-- StackMat G4 (timer, mat, bag): $21.68
+- StackMat G5 (timer, mat, bag): $24.50
-- G4 Timer only: $16.08
+- G5 Timer Only: $18.00
-- Mat only: $8.80
+- G5 Mat Only: $8.80
-- Extra data cord: $2.00
+- Extra Data Cord: $3.00
-- Extra AC Adapter: $2.00
+- Extra AC Adapter: $3.00

 Prices do not include taxes and shipping, which would add somewhere around $15-30 per box (their largest box fits 5 display sets).

-Speed Stacks ships only within the US.
-We are able to directly ship international orders, but they will incur additional shipping costs.
+Speed Stacks ships only within the US and Canada.
+Delegates in other countries can use a third-party mail forwarding service to send the equipment to their country.
+If you need the invoice for customs purposes, please let WMT know and one will be provided.

-To place an order, submit the [application](https://docs.google.com/forms/d/e/1FAIpQLSfyOMy9TtOIeIz7N8_4hPXNA6ScKVIzi11BmLWVx0-ovQnsWQ/viewform?usp=sf_link) with the equipment you want and the shipping address you want it sent to.
-A member of the WCA Marketing Team will make the order and let you know the final cost of the order after it goes through at Speed Stacks.
-You will receive an invoice from the WFC, which you can pay via Stripe, PayPal, or bank transfer.
+To place an order, submit the [application](https://docs.google.com/forms/d/e/1FAIpQLSc594bJA55CahKr7F8P-oHK44tn0cZ9NBZst0H5udwKnmh9Og/viewform) with the equipment you want, the shipping address you want it sent to, and the person or organization who will be invoiced for the equipment.
+After placing the order, a member of the WCA Marketing Team will contact you to confirm the order contents and the recipient's mailing address, and then place the order with Speed Stacks on your behalf.
+Once the order ships, You will receive an invoice from the WFC, which you can pay via Stripe, PayPal, or bank transfer.

+Once you receive your equipment, and before using it in a competition, you should check that everything is in working order.
+If there are any issues, respond in the email thread with WMT.
+Once equiment has been used in a competition, it is harder to get a replacement.

+Finally, respond to the email thread with WMT to confirm that you have received the equipment and that everything is in working order, so that they can close out your order.

 ## Recommending a Delegate

-_(updated on January 30, 2020)_
+_(updated on September 11, 2023)_

 For becoming a WCA Delegate, the following steps should be taken: